A mathematical approach to mechanical properties of networks in thermoplastic elastomers: Acknowledgements

 \section{Acknowledgements}

-This research is supported by JST CREST Grant Number JPMJCR17J4 and JSPS KAKENHI Grant Number JP21H00978.
-The first author is also supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan, and JSPS KAKENHI Grant Number JP19K14530.
+\fi The authors would like to express their gratitude to the anonymous referees for their precious comments.
+This research is supported by JST CREST Grant Number JPMJCR17J4 and JSPS KAKENHI Grant Numbers JP21H00978, JP23K17652, and JP23K20791.
+The first author is also supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan, and JSPS KAKENHI Grant Number JP19K14530. \ifRSPA } \fi